python/cpython/Doc/c-api/buffer.rst

 An example user of the buffer interface is the file object's :meth:`write` method.
 Any object that can export a series of bytes through the buffer interface can be written to a file.
-There are a number of format codes to :cfunc:`PyArg_ParseTuple` that operate against an object's buffer interface, returning data from the target object.
+There are a number of format codes to :c:func:`PyArg_ParseTuple` that operate against an object's buffer interface, returning data from the target object.

 Starting from version 1.6, Python has been providing Python-level buffer